solana-labs/solana-program-library/docs/src/single-validator-manager.md

 from the reserve.

-To give a way out for these users, the reserve aims to maintain the minimum delegation amount plus stake rent-exemption, or 1.0028288 SOL.
+To give a way out for these users, the reserve aims to maintain the minimum delegation amount plus stake rent-exemption, or 1.0028288 SOL with a 1 SOL minimum delegation.
 If the reserve has less than this amount, any user can call `DecreaseValidatorStake` to decrease the minimum delegation amount plus rent-exemption.

+This instruction goes straight to `DecreaseValidatorStake` on the stake pool, which splits a stake account into a transient stake account and deactivates it.
+After deactivation, during the accounting phase of the stake pool, `UpdateValidatorListBalance` will merge the deactivated transient account into the reserve.

 On the other hand, if the reserve receives enough SOL deposits equalling at least two times this amount, then anyone can call `IncreaseValidatorStake` on the manager program to activate everything in the reserve, minus the minimum delegation plus rent-exemption.

+This instruction goes straight to `IncreaseValidatorStake` on the stake pool, which splits a stake account into a transient stake account and activates it.
+After activation, during the accounting phase of the stake pool, `UpdateValidatorListBalance` will merge the activated transient account into the "canonical" stake account for the validator.

 ### Griefing